Scaddy00/wish_discord_bot/README.md

 - `/twitch change-streamer` — Change the streamer name
 - `/twitch reset-info` — Reset last stream information

-### Information Commands
+### Embed Commands
+- `/embed dreamer-unico` — Send embed with Dreamer unique information
-- `/info dreamer` — Send embed with custom Dreamer request information
+- `/embed dreamer-sub` — Send embed with Dreamer subscription levels information
+- `/embed rule-new` — Create new rule messages with reactions
+- `/embed rule-reload` — Reload existing rule embed with updated content

 ### Utility Commands
 - `/utility emoji-to-unicode` — Get Unicode value of an emoji

-### Rule Commands
-- `/rule new` — Create new rule messages with reactions

 *And many more!
 Use `/help` or check the code for the full list.*